Compressed-air energy storage: Adiabatic

+Advancements in adiabatic CAES involve the development of high-efficiency thermal energy storage systems that capture and reuse the heat generated during compression.
+This innovation has led to system efficiencies exceeding 70%, significantly higher than traditional Diabatic systems.

 Diabatic

 Diabatic storage dissipates much of the heat of compression with intercoolers (thus approaching isothermal compression) into the atmosphere as waste, essentially wasting the energy used to perform the work of compression.
 Upon removal from storage, the temperature of this compressed air is the one indicator of the amount of stored energy that remains in this air.
-Consequently, if the air temperature is too low for the energy recovery process, the air must be substantially re-heated prior to expansion in the turbine to power a generator.
-This reheating can be accomplished with a natural gas-fired burner for utility-grade storage or with a heated metal mass.
+Consequently, if the air temperature is too low for the energy recovery process, then the air must be substantially re-heated prior to expansion in the turbine to power a generator.
+This reheating can be accomplished with a natural-gas-fired burner for utility-grade storage or with a heated metal mass.
 As recovery is often most needed when renewable sources are quiescent, the fuel must be burned to make up for the wasted heat.
 This degrades the efficiency of the storage-recovery cycle.
 While this approach is relatively simple, the burning of fuel adds to the cost of the recovered electrical energy and compromises the ecological benefits associated with most renewable energy sources.
 Nevertheless, this is thus far the only system that has been implemented commercially.

-The McIntosh, Alabama CAES plant requires 2.5 MJ of electricity and 1.2 MJ lower heating value (LHV) of gas for each MJ of energy output, corresponding to an energy recovery efficiency of about 27%.
+The McIntosh, Alabama, CAES plant requires 2.5 MJ of electricity and 1.2 MJ lower heating value (LHV) of gas for each MJ of energy output, corresponding to an energy recovery efficiency of about 27%.
 A General Electric 7FA 2x1 combined cycle plant, one of the most efficient natural gas plants in operation, uses 1.85 MJ (LHV) of gas per MJ generated, a 54% thermal efficiency.

+To improve the efficiency of Diabatic CAES systems, modern designs incorporate heat recovery units that capture waste heat during compression, thereby reducing energy losses and enhancing overall performance.